-Arthroscopic Suprascapular Nerve Decompression
+Arthroscopic Suprascapular Nerve Release (Decompression)

 The human body has more than seven trillion nerves making up the nervous system.
 You can think of your nerves as the body’s electrical wiring since they transmit signals between the spinal cord, brain, and body.
 Though most people only associate nerves with the perception of pain or other feelings to trigger a response, nerves also control automatic body functions like breathing.